Code-Institute-Submissions/stream2_project-1/README.md

 the charts on smaller screens.
 - In general I am not happy with the design for mobile devices.
 It is not as user friendly at smaller screen sizes as I would like.
 However due to to time constraints I am unable to rectify it at this time.
+- Using Gmail  in the email backend to send the contact form messages.
+Access was blocked once since I deployed the site but I noticed this on final tests.
+It has now been fixed but I don't know why access was blocked the first time so the problem could arise again.
+- The labels on some of the charts are unclear depending on the length of the bars.
+A better solution would be needed.

 ## Tech Used